Frequently Asked Questions on In Vitro Fertilisation

 What is Mild IVF?

-Mild IVF focusses on quality rather than quantity of eggs, and uses fewer stimulating drugs than conventional IVF.
-Mild iVF uses a short 5-9 day course of stimulating drugs (rather than the 4-5 weeks worth in conventional IVF) to gently encourage the growth of the follicles.
+Mild IVF focusses on quality rather than quantity of eggs, is conducted within a woman's natural cycle and uses fewer stimulating drugs than conventional IVF.
+Mild IVF uses a short 5-9 day course of stimulating drugs (rather than the 4-5 weeks worth in conventional IVF) to gently encourage the growth of the follicles.

 Mild IVF is designed to be easier on the body with fewer side effects.
 The short protocols with fewer drugs mean that the stress of treatment and potential side effects are reduced.
 There have been no cases of severe OHSS at this clinic (OHSS is a syndrome where the ovaries are over-stimulated and swell up, causing pain, bloating and sometimes hospitalisation.
 It is also more affordable because medication accounts for a lot of the cost of IVF, and the patient experience is better because the treatment time is shorter.